-- Tutor to introduce setting up a paddleboard, leashes, fins and paddles focusing on how you match to participants' needs/size; and the very basics of how you hold it/use it. - 2.
-To summarise, raise awareness of how poorly matched boards/paddles can have a very detrimental effect on participants' enjoyment.
-Instructors should therefore try their best to get a good match within the options they have available (for example, a board that is too small is normally unstable; a board that is too big is harder to control; a paddle that is too long or has a shaft too big for hands is harder to control).
+- 2. Tutor to introduce a range of paddles (canoe, sit on top, kayak, stand up paddleboard) focusing on how you match to participants' needs/size; and the very basics of how you hold it/use it. - 3.
+To summarise, raise awareness of how a poorly matched boat/board/paddle can have a very detrimental effect on participants' enjoyment.
+Instructors should therefore try their best to get a good match within the options they have available (for example, a craft that is too small is normally unstable and uncomfortable; a craft that is too big is harder to control; a paddle that is too long or has a shaft too big for hands is harder to control).

-Moving boards (10-minutes)
+Moving boats/boards (10-minutes)

-It should be reasonable to assume that candidates know how to safely lift and carry a stand up paddleboard.
-This is an opportunity to assess good practice, and to develop an understanding of how they can ensure their participants use safe lifting and carrying techniques in their sessions.
+It should be reasonable to assume that candidates know how to safely lift and carry their preferred craft.
+This is an opportunity to assess good practice, to practically get the craft out for the day, and to develop understanding of how they can ensure their participants use safe lifting and carrying techniques in their sessions (for open canoe, sit on top, kayak, and stand up paddleboard).